 What is the Purpose of a Sales Playbook?

-The purpose of a sales playbook is to help your team understand their role in the sales process and clearly understand what is expected of them.
-Not giving your team a playbook to follow is like dropping someone blindfolded into deep waters and expecting them to find their way out.
+The purpose of a sales playbook is to provide a consistent and structured approach to sales activities, which can help to improve the efficiency and effectiveness of the sales team.
+By following the guidelines and best practices outlined in the sales playbook, sales teams can improve their chances of success and increase their overall sales performance.
+Not giving your sales team a business playbook to follow is like dropping someone blindfolded into deep waters and expecting them to find their way out.

 Your team will perform only if they have the map to navigate through the system and the ability to read it correctly.
 If they encounter a hurdle, they should have the resources and the confidence to overcome it.